secheaper/scrivener/README.md

 ## :crystal_ball:Future Scope <a name="FutureScope"></a>
 For enhancement of this project following functionalities can be implemented
-- Currently our application supports youtube videos and videos with .mp4 extension.
-Provide support for other video formats
+- Currently our application supports .wav audios, youtube videos and videos with .mp4 extension.
+Provide support for other video and audio formats
-- Perform summarization for videos in languages other than English
+- Perform summarization for videos/audios in languages other than English
 - Provide summary in form of video
-- Generate summary of videos for specific time frames
+- Generate summary of videos/audios for specific time frames
 - Compare various Summarization models and provide optimal summary
-- UI Enhancement
-- Generate summary of audio for specific time frames
 - Adding Chrome extension for Transcriptor
-- Provide Sentiment Analysis of the generated summary
 - Develop a Discord BOT for transcriptor

 :heart: Acknowledgements